10/02/2023 Portland (link to here)

 Last Saturday Ryan M found a Winter Wren + at Barnaby Slough in the Skagit River floodplain east of Rockport.
 Winter Wrens are not easily distinguished from Pacific Wrens which is why this one, if confirmed, would be only the second state record.
 We considered chasing it on Monday but we did not get home from Walla Walla until late Sunday evening, and moreover it was not clear that the location was accessible by wheelchair.
 A forecast of rain tomorrow forced our hand so we recruited Ed and Delia to drive up there with us today to look for it.

 Darchelle wisely insisted on an early start, though that meant that she had to douse our wheelchair ramp with hot water to melt the frost before wheeling me down it.
-Once we left the city frost carpeted open fields and road edges and had accumulated like snowfall in shady spots.
+Once we left the city we found frost carpeting open fields and road edges and accumulating like snowfall in shady spots.
 When we reached the trailhead the temperature was only 24F and freezing fog overnight had coated every twig and branch with gleaming needles of ice.
 That's not something we see every day.

 View back towards the trailhead